38 Years Ago: Thin Lizzy Bounce Back With ‘Bad Reputation’

-Although the group had been making great rock and roll since the dawn of the decade, most American fans hadn’t heard a note until the release of the gate-crashing ‘Jailbreak’ album in the spring of 1976.
+Even though Thin Lizzy had been making great rock ‘n’ roll since the dawn of the ’70s, most American fans hadn’t heard a note until the release of the gate-crashing Jailbreak album in the spring of 1976.

 With his usual first-class production skills, Tony Visconti helped ensure the signature Thin Lizzy sound — showcased particularly well with the supercharged riffing of the title track –was as strong as ever.
-The upbeat, should-have-been-a-hit ‘Dancing In The Moonlight’ showed that there was much more to this band than hard edged rock and roll, and ‘Killer Without A Cause’ certainly ranks among Lizzy’s finest moments.
+The upbeat, should-have-been-a-hit “Dancing In The Moonlight (It’s Caught Me in Its Spotlight)” showed that there was much more to this band than hard edged rock and roll, and “Killer Without a Cause” certainly ranks among Lizzy’s finest moments.

-Though the album failed to set the U.S. charts on fire, it was a top five hit in the UK, and ‘Dancing In The Moonlight’ hit top twenty.
-More importantly, especially to American fans, it was the album that confirmed the fact that Thin Lizzy were a band to be reckoned with…a band for the ages.
-Long live Lizzy!
+Though it barely cracked the Top 40 in America,Bad Reputation was a Top 5 hit in the U.K., where “Dancing In The Moonlight (It’s Caught Me in Its Spotlight)” reached the Top 20.
+More importantly, especially to American fans, it was the album that confirmed the fact that Thin Lizzy were a band to be reckoned with.